yukonblue/chewbaaka/README.md

-# Chewbaaka - Save the Cheetahs and Change the World
+# Chewbaaka - Change the World to Save the Cheetahs

 This project powers the virtual Cheetah Museum of [Cheetah Conservation Fund](https://cheetah.org) at [https://hope4cheetahs.org](https://hope4cheetahs.org).